dresdner353/mpd2chromecast/README.md

 It's not perfect, but it's an OK start :)

 **Note:** This set of steps was orginally working with standard Volumio releases.
-Alas, Volumio is still based on Raspian Jesse and it's just to old to keep up with working versions of pychromecast, Python3 and other dependencies.
+Alas, Volumio is still based on Raspian Jesse and it's just too old to keep up with working versions of pychromecast, Python3 and other dependencies.
 So the installation here only really works on beta Volumio images based on Raspian Buster.
 I had tried all kinds of approaches to recompiling later Python releases on the Jesse stack and just kept hitting one issue after the other.

 ## Installation

-Download the Buster beta image: https://community.volumio.org/t/volumio-debian-buster-beta-raspi-images-debugging/11988 Usual flash process applies for the install.
+Download the Buster beta image: https://community.volumio.org/t/volumio-debian-buster-beta-raspi-images-debugging/11988

+Usual flash process applies for the install.

 After instalation, browse to http://volumio.local/dev and enable the SSH option.
 Then ssh into the box as volumio@volumio.local, password "volumio" and follow the commands below..